Free Initial Assessment

 Who is responsible for your accident?

-Most of the time, the person in control of premises are responsible for an accident that was not your fault.
+Most of the time, the person in control of premises is responsible for an accident that was not your fault.
 These are examples of common places where accidents take place:

 Claims can be brought against local authorities for poorly maintained playground equipment, potholes, uneven paving slabs, defective drain covers and other dangerous equipment and surfaces.
 Local authorities or companies instructed by them are responsible for carrying out regular maintenance work.